MForrest00/Airbnb/Airbnb.md

 if (is.na(as.integer(max_scrape))) {max_scrape <- 0} else {max_scrape <- as.integer(max_scrape)}
 ```

-The process of moving data from the SQLite database into the MySQL server will involve writing the SQLite data to a text file, and then calling a LOAD DATA LOCAL INFILE command to on the MySQL server which will read the data in the text file.
-The data will be transferred in batches to allow us to pick up where we left off if we only want to transfer some of the data, or if the transfer process fails.
+The process of moving data from the SQLite database into the MySQL server will involve writing the SQLite data to a text file and then calling a LOAD DATA LOCAL INFILE command on the MySQL server which will read the data in the text file.
+The data will be transferred in batches to allow us to pick up where we left off if we only want to transfer some of the data or if the transfer process fails in the middle of the loop.

 First, we must find how many rows are in each of the three large tables (Calendar, Listings, and Reviews) in the SQLite database.
-This will tell us how long to run our loops for the text file creation.
+This will tell us how long to run our loops.
 Then we can begin writing the data from the SQLite database and reading them from the MySQL server.

 ```r